-The test load shall be securely fastened and properly balanced.
+The test load must be fastened securely and balanced properly.

-1 Static and dynamic tests

-The equipment shall be tested with dynamic tests 110% of the nominal load and static tests with 125% of the nominal load.
+1 Static and dynamic tests The equipment shall be tested with dynamic tests 110% of the nominal load and static tests with 125% of the nominal load.
 Make sure that the hook will not turn around while lifting.

-Power supply measurements

-Check that voltage is over the required minimum value under 100 % load.

-Brake operation Check that the brake is able to stop the motion adequately.

-Motor current Check the motor current in each phase during hoisting motion with rated load.
-The current should be in balance in all phases and may not exceed the ratings for the motor.
-Check the current at both hoisting speeds.

-Running temperature If the thermal protection halts hoisting prematurely, identify the reason for overheating before continuing the commissioning tests.
+77.7.7.7.7.7.7.7.7.7.7.7.7.7.7.7.7.7.7.7 2 Power supply measurements Check that the voltage is over the required minimum value (normally -5 %) under 100 % load.
+3 Brake operation Check that the brake is able to stop the motion adequately.
+The braking distance is normal when it is two links or less.
+1 - 1.540000D 4 3-phase hoists: Check the motor current at each phase during the hoisting motion with rated load.
+The current should be in balance in all phases, and it may not exceed the ratings for the motor.
+Check the current with both hoisting speeds.
+1-phase hoists: Check the motor current during the hoisting motion with rated load.
+The current may not exceed the ratings for the motor.
+5 Running temperature If the thermal protection halts the hoisting motion prematurely, identify the reason for overheating before continuing the commissioning tests.

+Friction torque limiter

+Check that the friction torque mechanism works correctly.

+When the torque caused by load (1) exceeds the designed hoisting limit (110 % [EUR], 125 % [US, CH]), the friction torque limiter discs (2) should begin to slip, preventing the upward hoisting movement.

+Local requiations state the maximum values for the load that can be lifted.
+Follow the local regulations.
+Maximum limit for the load that should not be lifted in any case is 1,6 x the nominal load.